Arijit1000/Algorithm-Visualizer/README.md

 <div align="justified">

 Algorithms are used in every part of computer science.
 They form the field's backbone.
 In computer science, an algorithm gives the computer a specific set of instructions, which allows the computer to do everything, be it running a calculator or running a rocket.
 Algorithmic thinking, or the ability to define clear steps to solve a problem, is crucial in many different fields.
 Even if we’re not conscious of it, we use algorithms and algorithmic thinking all the time.
 Algorithmic thinking allows students to break down problems and conceptualize solutions in terms of discrete steps.
 Being able to understand and implement an algorithm requires students to practice structured thinking and reasoning abilities.
 I have made this website to easily study algorithms.
-I have made this to make learning algorithms an interesting, facsinating and easy work.
+I have made this to make learning algorithms an interesting, facinating and easy work.
 </div>

 ## Use :point_down: